 Labor Ready had other trends on its side as well.
-Welstad credited welfare reform with dumping more cheap workers at his door: Somewhere between 15 and 40 percent of former welfare recipients (depending on the state) found work as temps.
-It certainly didn’t hurt that people who’d gotten tangled up in the drug war found regular employment hard to come by.
+Welstad credited welfare reform with dumping more cheap workers at his door: Depending on the state, somewhere between 15 and 40 percent of former welfare recipients found work as temps.
+It certainly didn't hurt that people who'd gotten tangled up in the drug war were finding regular employment was hard to come by.

 Soon after Labor Ready went public, it became a target of the AFL-CIO's Building and Construction Trades Department, which was seeking to unionize temporary workers.
 "From a corporate campaign perspective it was like a dream come true," remembers Will Collette, the lead researcher in the endeavor.
 In the end, the union gave up on Labor Ready.
 While high injury rates were documented in the company's SEC filings, "workers were almost impossible to organize," Collette says.
 "They were angry, but didn't stick around.
 I've never seen a multinational company whose workforce turns over every 21 days."